Everything You Need to Know About Using the Suggestopedia Method of Teaching

 Music can reduce stress, assist in managing behavior and inspire creativity.
 It also enhances concentration, making it easier for students to focus on challenging activities.

-The right classroom environment helps students relax
+The environment helps students relax

 It’s easy to downplay or forget the importance of a comfortable and secure classroom space.